My Experience and What I Learned about the True Nature of the Soul from doing Past Life Regressions

 Our physical appearance and general features tend to be similar in every life, regardless of gender or race.
 This may be due to the fact that our “mind” is what forms itself as our etheric/astral blueprint which is used to construct our body and general makeup, and this same “image of ourselves” as a hologram is formed and evolved through each incarnation, varying only by how the mind itself evolves from lifetime to lifetime.
 We also form the same basic “personality”, varying only by the influences of our genetic makeup and gender or cultural conditioning.
 Every lifetime I experienced I had similar features, characteristics, and type of personality, all of which only varied in degree from my current life.

 Once a past life is revisited and viewed from within it, it comes as a vague memory at first, that can seem far off in the distance yet imbued with a pronounced feeling of affinity.
-Once this memory is brought into our current life it acts like a seed for opening the door between what seems like the past and present, and as we go through our everyday life more and more memories or realizations come into our awareness, either in a spontaneous way, or through associations of some kind.
+Once this memory is brought into our current awareness it acts like a seed for opening the door between what seems like the past and present, and as we go through our everyday life more and more memories or realizations come into our awareness, either in a spontaneous way, or through associations of some kind.
 New details seem to unfold in a continuous manner, in much the same way a flower blooms or a seedling grows to maturity.
 As this happens, you become more and more aware of the karma involved, and you become much clearer on what you need to do in this lifetime to resolve and redeem yourself by rectifying or counterbalancing it.

 The Mind-Boggling Nature of Deeper Planes of Existence

 As I went along, viewing several lifetimes, I came into direct contact with a deeper awareness that these lifetimes weren’t happening in a singular, linear timeline, where one followed another in a synchronized fashion, but instead seemed to be happening “all at once”.
-This came in a direct sense when I had visited one life, realized the pattern-theme I was acting out, and how that same tendency was playing out in my current life, and I resolved it (healed myself of it psychologically), and when I revisited that same life later through an intention I set, the dynamic that had been playing out earlier had changed, and I was no longer acting it out.
+This came in a direct sense when I had visited one life, realized the pattern-theme I was acting out, and how that same tendency was playing out in my current life, and I resolved it (healed myself of it psychologically), and I revisited that same life later through an intention I set, the dynamic that had been playing out earlier had changed, and I was no longer acting it out.
 At first this struck me as being strange and somewhat confusing, so I did it a couple of more times, and found it resulted in the same phenomena.
-I then did the same process with a few other people without telling them what I was doing, and again, got the same result.
+I then did the same process with a few other people without telling them what I was doing, and again, got the same result every time.

 This is when I really started grasping the true significance of “time” being an illusion (created by the conscious mind), and is actually “cyclical” in nature, and that the reason “prophecy was possible”, was because from a higher or outer plane everything on the lower inner plane had “already happened” and was being viewed in its entirety.
 We are simply “submerged within it” as a means of experiencing ourselves through it as a part of it.
 The same principle plays out on different levels and scales, one nested within the other as coherent states, and we’re all playing out a personal story within the greater story of mankind that are of a similar nature.
 Much like a hologram where the part contains the whole, and the whole contains the part, because they’re comprised of the same information being viewed from different perspectives and being interpreted in a way that makes it into a personal experience.
+This idea also makes sense when we realize that the material plane is being formed and maintained consistently by our “subconscious”, which is what we can also think of as the material mind of the Earth’s plane (collective unconscious we share with all life on Earth), which operates in an automated fashion out of “memory”.
+Also, our etheric body, which is thought of as the “blueprint” for our life’s theme, is comprised solely of memory.

-I then realized that some “lives” appeared to be running concurrently, or through “overlapping time-frames”.
+I then realized that some “lives” appeared to be running concurrently, or through “overlapping time-lines”.
 Some lifetimes that were being conducted from different bodies and life circumstances by the “same soul”, seemed to overlap each other by several years.
 Where two or three were “alive” at the same time at different places on Earth, all playing out a similar theme through a similar personality.
 This brought a whole new perspective to the idea that we’re all born as “twins”, and the scientific principle of entanglement, polarity, and quantum superposition, where a person can appear in two places at once, and the fact that we’re all multidimensional beings living on different levels simultaneously and the realization that “all lives” were happening at the same time.
 If we change the “state” of one as its inner constitution, the others all change in the same way instantaneously because they’re all being produced by the same soul.
-Not as a pathway of communication, but because they were all the “same essence”, the same thing.
+Not as a pathway of communication, but because they were all the “same essence”, and literally the same thing.
 The physical body exist simultaneously as a waveform.
-This gave me new insight into the idea of the soul being “eternal” and not living within the time-space continuum, but existing on a higher or greater level where time doesn’t exist, and the now known fact that time is a mental construct formed by our conscious mind and doesn’t exist at the subconscious level.
+This gave me new insight into the idea of the soul being “eternal” and not living within the time-space continuum, but existing on a higher or greater level where time doesn’t exist, and the now known fact that “time” is a mental construct formed by our conscious mind, and doesn’t exist at the subconscious level.

 Any future life is based on the frequency we cultivate in this life through how we create our experiences and then integrate them into our mental model as memory of ourselves.
 Our mental model is steadily developed throughout our life and becomes the “karmic seed” for continuing the same idea in our next life.
-There isn’t a planning process performed by a kind of committee, it’s all based on vibration as the patterns we establish and maintain.
+There isn’t a planning process performed by a kind of committee, as many people portray it, it’s all based on vibration as the patterns we establish and maintain.
 Whoever we act out thematic patterns with as a shared reality, we continue to incarnate with where we play out the same type of patterns while playing different roles in those same patterns.
 It’s the patterns of our life as a general theme that we use to shape our identity, and it’s our identity (“I” and “I AM”) that determines our future life.

 These are the realizations I formed from direct experience, some of which completely defied common beliefs that we’ve been taught through conventional means.
 Through hypnosis, where we completely subdue and put to sleep the self-conscious, thinking aspect of our mind, and we reside fully within the subconscious, which contains all the memories we’ve acquired in a deep and somewhat latent form, can be directed to recall memories of specific lifetimes based on the intention we set as a form of “self-inquiry” about our own nature.
 Whatever intention you set as a way of asking for more information around an area of your current life, directs your subconscious to reference and access that memory.
 It does this by recalling only the significant events of that lifetime that pertain to your question, because each life is synthesized into a single memory as a mental model that contains all the information acquired through experience in a single and coherent state.
 This operates in much the same way you form and maintain memory in your current life, where you only remember and can recall the events that had a significant emotional impact and played a major role in how you formed your identity by how you interpreted them.
 How many people can remember the address of the house they lived in when they we a kid by the time they’re in their 60’s or 70’s?
 Especially if they moved around allot as a child.
 It’s the major events of our life that shape us and that we continue to use throughout our life as a means of creating more of the same type of experiences.